 For a start-up CEO, here’s my list, force-ranked:

 More on that here.
 Your life will be much, much, much simpler once you have a great VP for every core functional area.
 If you are lacking one — stop hacking it.
 Hire the real deal.

 But my next best 4, FWIW:

 That can truly spend real time with you — both tactical and strategic team.
 Quantity over quantity.
 Someone that’s done it at least 2 stages successfully ahead of you.
 And that you trust.
 She’ll spot all the issues and pitfalls before you do.
 She’ll be right 80-90% of the time.
 She’ll challenge you.
 And she’ll back you.
 And help you see when you are actually doing better than it looks.
 (And don’t cheap out on equity here.
-Or she’ll help in the beginning, but then drift away.)
+Or she’ll help in the beginning, but then drift away.).
+More here.

 3. Fire whomever is truly dragging you down.
 Get rid of them.
 Tomorrow.
-Even if you can’t survive without them in your org chart.
+And Yes, Even if you can’t survive without them in your org chart.

 This will dramatically de-stress your life.
 You’ll have a buffer.
 I know you don’t think you need it.
 But everyone, in the end, does.
-You’ll at least get to make that one extra great VP hire (see point 1 above), hire than extra engineer.
+You’ll at least get to make that one extra great VP hire (see point 1 above), hire that extra engineer.
 Whatever.
 30% more.

 As a start-up founder, you’ll break a lot of stuff.
 Often unintentionally.
 You can’t fix it all.
 But fix what you can.
 Apologize.
 Give out extra options if you screwed up.
 Give a raise you forgot to make — and true it up.
 It’s a long game.
 Treat people right, and it will benefit you on many levels.
 You’ll make mistakes.
 We all do.
 Just fix ’em when you can.